-The financial statements for the year ended March 31, 2020 were authorised and approved for issue by the Board of Directors on July 27, 2020.
+The financial statements for the year ended March 31, 2021 were authorised and approved for issue by the Board of Directors on June 22, 2021.

 The significant accounting policies adopted for preparation and presentation of these financial statements are included in Note 2.
-These policies have been applied consistently, except for the changes in accounting policy for amendments to the standards that were issued effective for annual period beginning on or after April 1, 2019 relating to Ind AS 116 on Leases.
+These policies have been applied consistently, except for the changes in accounting policy for amendments to the standards.